-Routing in ACI is to host-based routing on the leaf if either /32 or /128 routes exists, and LPM routing is used for external routes.
+Routing in ACI is host-based routing, on the leaf if either /32 or /128 routes exists, and LPM routing is used for external routes.
 Routing in the spine consists exclusively of /32 and /128 routing based on the mapping database.
 Spines do not perform LPM routing which is mostly used in routing for external Layer 3 destinations

 VNID mapping to Access Port VLANs